//

 Think of the Tums (yes, the indigestion tablets) and their Super Bowl partnership with DraftKings.
 You might think, "that's a weird pairing."
 But in reality, it makes perfect sense.

-The Super Bowl is a foodie holiday; wings, pizza, and sliders galore.
-For those struggling with indigestion, Tums helps them enjoy the game instead of suffering with the painful repercussions of extra spicy wings.
+The Super Bowl is a foodie holiday: wings, pizza, and sliders galore.
+For those struggling with indigestion, Tums helps them enjoy the game instead of suffering the painful repercussions of extra spicy wings.
 DraftKings also wants to help people enjoy the game by enhancing their experience with betting.
 Tums and DraftKings stayed true to their brands while also getting creative with their partnership.

 The importance of unapologetic creativity cannot be understated.